crystalxyz/crystalxyz.github.io/README.md

 - `_config.yml` — sets the site title, description, and Cayman theme.
 - `Gemfile` — pins the GitHub Pages/Jekyll tooling for local preview.
 - `.gitignore` — ignores Jekyll build artifacts.
+- `assets/css/style.scss` — overrides the Cayman theme with a brighter gradient style.

 ## Usage
 Edit the Markdown files directly (no HTML required) and push to GitHub Pages.
 Replace placeholder text with your own details and links; GitHub Pages will build the site automatically using the chosen theme.